Raku/advent/raku-advent-2022/articles/melezhik.md

 git push -u origin main
 ```

-Once the module in the GitHub land (aka Lapland), let's register it in SparrowCI:
+Once our module in the GitHub land (aka Lapland), let's register it in SparrowCI:

-Go to "my repos", then a repository you want to build - https://github.com/melezhik/sparrow-bird :
+Go to "my repos", then add the repository you want to build - https://github.com/melezhik/sparrow-bird :

 ![add repo](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/add-repo.png)

 # The Gift packaged

-Now it's time to see the very first new gift wrapped in a holiday paper,
+Now it's time to see the very first new year gift wrapped in a holiday paper,
-please allow SparrowCI a minute do his job, as he is being very busy wrapping up other holiday gifts.
+please allow SparrowCI a minute do his job, as he is being very busy wrapping up other gifts.

 Finally, we will [see](https://ci.sparrowhub.io/report/1849) something like this:

 ![report](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/report.jpeg)

+Hurrah!
+Or gift packed and ready to be sent by Santa.

 # That is it?

 Well, this is a small new year story not pretending to be a boring technical stuff.
-But as the title says - SparrowCI pipelines for _everything_,
+But as the title says - SparrowCI pipelines _for everything_,
 not just for building Raku modules ...

-Thus, check out https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!
+Thus, check out https://ci.sparrowhub.io to see all fun SparrowCI features.

+And ... happy holidays!